7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 With our demonstration application we'll use this to verify the `Score.echoConfig` method.
 The `Config` required is from the `distage` object graph defined in `moduleOverrides`.
-By using is a function from `Config`, the required argument will be injected by `distage-testkit`.
+By using a function from `Config`, the required argument will be injected by `distage-testkit`.

 ```scala mdoc:fakepackage:to-string
 "fakepackage app": Unit